Reductions towards a characteristic free proof of the Canonical Element Theorem

 \begin{rem} \emph{From the above definition of linkage, it is easily concluded that $\text{height}(\fa)=\text{height}(\fc)=\text{height}(\fb)$ provided the ideals $\fa$ and $\fb$ are linked over the complete intersection $\fc$ and $\fa,\fb$ are proper (because any complete intersection ideal is unmixed).
 Moreover, linked ideals are necessarily unmixed (see \cite[Lemma 2.1]{LynchAnnihilators}).} \end{rem}

-Some of our results in this paper are exploiting the linkage of unmixed almost complete intersection ideals and quasi-Gorenstein ideals.
-Although the next remark is well-known to experts, we include it in our paper for the convenience of the reader.
+Some of our results in this paper exploit the linkage of unmixed almost complete intersection ideals and quasi-Gorenstein ideals.
+Although the next lemma is well-known to experts, we include it in our paper for the convenience of the reader.